confluence/tonguefish/README.md

 4. You can't set a category at the category level.
 You can, however, set a default category at the top level (which will replace `uncategorised`).
 You can set a category at group level (and this is the only way to place a group in a category).
 5. You can't set a group at the top level, category level, or group level.
 6. Because a group is functionally a single feed, some per-feed preferences will be ignored for groups, e.g. `max_entry_num` or `category`.
-7. A digest set at the group level will be applied individually to each feed in the group.
-You cannot apply a digest to the whole group.
+7. A digest set at the group level will be applied to the whole group, and not inherited by individual groups.

 ## How to use